mitran06/alfredo-legacy/README.md

 Majorly to respect the contribution of my teammates during those 3 hours, and to preserve the original iteration (and because it [came in the newspaper](https://www-mathrubhumi-com.translate.goog/technology/news/ai-app-alfredo-task-reminder-amrita-students-suy2jy82?_x_tr_sl=ml&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=wapp&_x_tr_hist=true) somehow?)

 # The New Alfredo
-The new repository for Alfredo can be found [here](https://github.com/mitran06/alfredo).
-If the link does not work, I am yet to make the repository public.
+I am currently working on it, with better support technically and financially.
+As of now, the repository is not public.